 Trust me, there is no positive outcome for you by telling them how you suffer, how you still love and miss them, etc.Remember, self-respect is what you have to preserve.

 5. Immediately after, you want to look for distraction

 The goal is to avoid the harmful, compulsive overthinking.
 The best thing you can do is some competitive sport involving friends, family, etc. (I've heard many other variations, but this one proved to be most beneficial).

-All others can prepare yourselves by re-playing the best possible outcome in your head, and by following the guidelines I’ve posted once the dreaded scenario plays out.
+All others can prepare themselves by re-playing the best possible outcome in your head, and by following the guideline, I've posted once the dreaded scenario plays out.

 If you manage to avoid these two things, then this event could actually bring you forward.